 Please ensure you have read the full information document for our funding before you complete the application form, and take careful note of the changes in our funding elaborated on above.

 Applications can be made at any time but will not be assessed until the next deadline for applications has passed (this list will routinely be updated):

-The next deadline for first feature production applications is Friday 30 May 2014.
-Please note that applications will not be assessed until after this deadline has passed.
+Please note that applications will not be assessed until after the application deadline has passed.